Jedi-knight161/JSON-Parser/README.md

 # Realty-Parser
-A simple web-parser written in python, which gets information from realty estate market`s advertisment site, with a litle bit of prerocessioning in order to use it for flat`s price prediction
+A simple web-parser written in python, which gets information from realty estate market's advertisment site, with a litle bit of prerocessioning in order to use it for further `flat's price prediction`